gheenc/Computational-Methods/pset4/README.md

 Was Cammeo                 306                 175
 Was Osmancik               245                 417
 ```

-This confusion matrix suggested that of all the rice tested on, k-nearest neighbors was correct in predicting a class Cammeo when it was a class Cammeo 306 times, correct in predicting a class Osmancik when it was a class Osmancik 417 times, and incorrectly predicted class Cammeo when it was truly Class Osmacik 245 times and incorrected predicted class Osmancik when it was a class Cammeo 175 times.
+**Interpretation** This confusion matrix suggested that of all the rice tested on, k-nearest neighbors was correct in predicting a class Cammeo when it was a class Cammeo 306 times, correct in predicting a class Osmancik when it was a class Osmancik 417 times, and incorrectly predicted class Cammeo when it was truly Class Osmacik 245 times and incorrected predicted class Osmancik when it was a class Cammeo 175 times.

 This confusion matrix comments on the true positives and false positive of our k-nearest neighbors and can further be used to develop the sensitivity and specificity of the tool.
 When using a k=1 and search distance=3, our k-nearest neighbors was pretty good at correctly predicting the correct label; it was a little more prone to predicting Cammeo when it was truly Osmacik compared to predicting Osmacik when it was Cammeo.